mcosovic/JuliaGrid.jl/docs/src/manual/powerFlowAnalysis.md

 ---

 ## [DC Power Flow Solution](@id DCPowerFlowSolutionManual)
 To solve the DC power flow problem using JuliaGrid, we start by creating the `PowerSystem` composite type and defining the DC model with the [`dcModel!`](@ref dcModel!) function.
-Here's an example:
+Here is an example:
 ```@example DCPowerFlowSolution
 using JuliaGrid # hide